valyala/httpteleport/cmd/httptp/README.md

 ```
 $ httptp -help
 Usage of ./httptp:
+  -autocertCacheDir string
+    	Path to directory where automatically generated TLS certificates are cached for -inType=https.
+	The certificates are generated using https://letsencrypt.org/ (default "autocert-cache")
+  -autocertHostRegexp string
+    	TLS certificates are automatically generated only for hostnames matching the given regexp (default "^.*$")
   -clientIPHeader string
     	HTTP request header for sending the original client ip.
 	For instance, -clientIPHeader=X-Forwarded-For.
 Empty -clientIPHeader disables sending client ip in request headers